justanotherdot/justanotherdot/site/posts/actually_using_worktrees.md

 Git aliases are a neat way to remap the surface area of `git`.
 I actually think this is a utility for configuration I don't see more CLI tooling using that probably could to great effect.
 In the context of `git` it allows me to get around some particular ergonomic warts.
-Also, I don't do this particular workflow anymore as I leverage pull-requests largely for communicating changes more than gate-keeping these days, but I understand not all circumstances are the same.
+Also, I don't do this workflow anymore as I leverage pull-requests largely for communicating changes more than gate-keeping these days, but I understand not all circumstances are the same.
 Worktrees could be used to keep a reference implementation around for quickly inspecting without having to switch branches, for example.
 Little things like this that help reduce toil are worth their weight in platinum so it pays to keep your eye open to automation opportunities!